zhrispineda/Feedback-Assistant-iOS/README.md

 ## Usage
 Open the project in Xcode and run with either a Simulator instance or physical device with Developer Mode enabled as a destination.

-As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal purposes.
+Feel free to download and modify the project for your own personal purposes.

 ## Disclaimers
 - All assets such as icons and images are not my own in any way.